mephisto83/a-frame-components/docs/menu-container.md

 ## Customization

-You can further customize the `a-gui-menu-container` by editing its source code.
+You can further customize the `a-menu-container` by editing its source code.
 This includes adjusting its layout, styling, and animation properties to better fit your VR experience's needs.

 ## Advanced Usage